k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 "rootDevices": ["0000:86:00.0#0-1,3,4"]
 ````

-If only PF network interface or PF PCI address is specified in the selector, then assuming that all VFs of this interface are going to the pool.
+If only PF network interface or PF PCI address is specified in the selector, then assuming that all VFs or SFs of this interface are going to the pool.

 ### Workflow

 - Load device's (Physical function if it is SR-IOV capable) kernel module and bind the driver to the PF
-- Create required Virtual functions
+- Create required VFs or SFs
-- Bind all VF with right drivers
+- Bind all VFs with right drivers
 - Create a resource config map
 - Run SR-IOV Network Device Plugin (as daemonset)